About EUFA

 News

-After a three-day online deliberation meeting attended by 25 students representing 25 European countries the film FLEE (DK, F, S, NOR 2021) by Jonas Poher Rasmussen was awarded the European University Film Award (EUFA), which is organised by Filmfest Hamburg and the European Film Academy.
+After a three-day deliberation meeting in Hamburg attended by 24 students representing 24 European countries the film ANATOMY OF A FALL (F 2023) by Justine Triet was awarded the European University Film Award (EUFA), which is organised by Filmfest Hamburg and the European Film Academy.

 Universities